Online Learning via Offline Greedy Algorithms: Applications in Market Design and Optimization: Applications to Revenue Management and Combinatorial Optimization

 \section{Applications to Revenue Management and Combinatorial Optimization}

 We have already showed how to fit monotone submodular maximization into our framework through \Cref{example:running-1}.
-In this section, we apply our framework to three other selected problems: product ranking through sequential submodular maximization, personalized reserve price optimization in second-price auction, and non-monotone submodular maximization.
-Our framework results in improved/new regret bounds in all mentioned applications for both full-information and bandit settings.
-We should emphasize that our framework is quite general and would potentially capture other greedy-solvable/approximate problems in revenue management and combinatorial optimization.
+In this section, we apply our framework to two other selected problems: product ranking through sequential submodular maximization and personalized reserve price optimization in second-price auction.
+(See Section \ref{subsec:usm} in the appendix to see how to apply our framework to the problem of maximizing non-monotone continuous weak-DR submodular functions, in which obtaining any sub-linear approximate regret has been an open problem for a while. {See also \Cref{subsec:DR-SM} to see how to apply our framework to the problem of maximizing monotone continuous strong-DR submodular functions subject to downward closed bounded convex sets.)} Our framework results in improved/new regret bounds in all mentioned applications for both full-information and bandit settings.